zolaton34/zdocs/GitHub/github-actions.md

 Used to build, test, package, release, or deploy a project on GitHub.
 #### Events
 * specific activity that triggers a workflow
+* can be set to include or exclude branches, tags or paths
 * examples
   * push event
   * pull request event